nizioleque/nagasaki/README.md

 ## Features

+- Modern high-resolution graphics inspired by the Windows Minesweeper
+- Animations
+- Three difficulty levels & custom settings
-- saving game state (serialization w/ package,  didChangeAppLifecycleState / RestorationMixin)
+- Automatically saving and restoring the game
-- vibration & sounds (package)
+- Sound effects & haptic feedback

+## Implementation overview

+- Saving game state – serialization with json_serializable package and detecting app closing with didChangeAppLifecycleState
+- Sounds – audioplayers package
-- custom stateful and stateless widgets and classes
+- Custom stateful and stateless widgets for various elements of the UI
-- iterator
-- custom dialog
+- Iterator for analyzing the surrounding of a field
-- settings panel & saving user preferences
+- Custom dialog for the settings panel & game end
-- beautiful graphics, animations
-- adapting to screen size (soon...)
-- text field validation
+- Text field validation
-- asynchronous functions
+- Asynchronous functions for loading/saving settings and (de)serialization